-BMW Motorrad global management team was very near to achieve their middle term target of 200.000 units in a single year.
-We were expecting this amazing achievement by 2021, following a string of 8 consecutive growing years.
+BMW Motorrad global management team was very near to achieve their middle term target of 200.000 units in a single year and we were expecting this amazing achievement by 2021, following a string of 8 consecutive growing years.

-However, we were not considering the arrival of global virus, Covid19, with its huge impact on economy, on consumers demand, on motorcycles production, and now, considering the new outlook for all these factors we must post-pone the 200k target at least to the 2025.
+However, we were not considering the arrival of global virus, Covid19, with its huge impact on economy, on consumers demand, on motorcycles production, and now, considering the new outlook for all these factors we must postpone the 200k target.